wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-microsoft-365-threat-intelligence/includes/4-run-automated-investigations-responses.md

 **Additional viewing**.
 Select the following link to watch a video titled: [Automated self-healing](https://www.microsoft.com/videoplayer/embed/RE4BzwB?postJsllMsg=true?azure-portal=true).

-In Microsoft 365 Defender, automated investigation and response with self-healing capabilities works across your devices, email &amp; content, and identities.
+In Microsoft 365 Defender, automated investigation and response with self-healing capabilities works across your devices, email & content, and identities.

 Automated investigation and response capabilities enable an organization's security operations team to dramatically increase the company's capacity to deal with security alerts and incidents.
 With automated investigation and response, you can reduce the cost of dealing with investigation and response activities.
 You can also get the most out of your threat protection suite.
 Automated investigation and response capabilities help your security operations team complete the following steps: